praekeltfoundation/vumi-jssandbox-toolkit/docs/tutorial/index.rst

 - Write a sandbox application
 - Write tests
 - Know how to make an HTTP request from a sandbox application
-- Translate your application into other languages
-- Work with promises
 - Deploy your application to Vumi Go